JayBazuzi/jaybazuzi.github.io/_posts/2019-04-06-DefinitionsOfRefactoring.md

 Only #3 and #4 are safe enough that I do them without fear.

 Some will say that #1 and #2 aren't "true refactoring".
-That makes sense, but I find that arguing about definitions to be counterproductive and off-putting.
+I understand why, but I find that arguing about definitions to be counterproductive and off-putting.